Distinguishing erbium dopants in Y$_2$O$_3$ by site symmetry: \textit{ ab initio} theory of two spin-photon interfaces: Abstract

 \section{Abstract}

 We present a first-principles study of defect formation and electronic structure of erbium (Er)-doped yttria (Y$_2$O$_3$).
-This is an emerging material for spin-photon interfaces in quantum information science due to the narrow linewidth optical emission from Er dopants at standard telecommunication wavelengths and their potential for quantum memories.
-We calculate formation energies of neutral, negatively, and positively charged Er dopants and find the {charge neutral} configuration to be the most stable, consistent with experiment.
-Of the two substitutional sites of Er for Y, the $C_2$ and $C_{3i}$, we identify the former (with lower site symmetry) as possessing the lowest formation energy.
-The electronic properties are calculated using the Perdew–Burke-Ernzerhof (PBE) functional along with the Hubbard $U$ parameter { and spin-orbit coupling (SOC)}, which yields a $\sim$ 6 $\mu_B$ orbital and a $\sim$ 3 $\mu_B$ spin magnetic moment, and 11 electrons in the Er $4f$ shell, confirming the formation of charge-neutral Er$^{3+}$. {This standard density functional theory (DFT) approach underestimates the band gap of the host and lacks a first-principles justification for $U$.} { To overcome these issues we performed screened hybrid functional (HSE) calculations, including a negative $U$ for the $4f$ orbitals, with mixing ($\alpha$) and screening ($w$) parameters.
+This is an emerging material for spin-photon interfaces in quantum information science due to the narrow linewidth optical emission from Er dopants at standard telecommunication wavelengths and their potential for quantum memories {and transducers}.
+We calculate formation energies of neutral, negatively, and positively charged Er dopants and find the charge neutral configuration to be the most stable, consistent with experiment.
+Of the two substitutional sites of Er for Y, the $C_2$ {(more relevant for quantum memories)} and $C_{3i}$ {(more relevant for quantum transduction)}, we identify the former as possessing the lowest formation energy.
+The electronic properties are calculated using the Perdew–Burke-Ernzerhof (PBE) functional along with the Hubbard $U$ parameter and spin-orbit coupling (SOC), which yields a $\sim$ 6 $\mu_B$ orbital and a $\sim$ 3 $\mu_B$ spin magnetic moment, and 11 electrons in the Er $4f$ shell, confirming the formation of charge-neutral Er$^{3+}$.
+This standard density functional theory (DFT) approach underestimates the band gap of the host and lacks a first-principles justification for $U$.
+To overcome these issues we performed screened hybrid functional (HSE) calculations, including a negative $U$ for the $4f$ orbitals, with mixing ($\alpha$) and screening ($w$) parameters.
 These produced robust electronic features with slight modifications in the band gap and the $4f$ splittings depending on the choice of tuning parameters.
-We also computed the many-particle electronic excitation energies and compared them with experimental values from photoluminescence.}
+We also computed the many-particle electronic excitation energies and compared them with experimental values from photoluminescence.